Elttob/classic-museum/README.md

 distributions by Studio Elttob.

 ## Licensing

-Classic Suite plugins in this repository are licensed under MIT + Commons Clause.
+Code in this repository is licensed under MIT + Commons Clause.

 Please note this license does *not* permit trademark usage, e.g.:
 - Elttob, Studio Elttob, Elttob Suite
 - Reclass, Elttob Reclass Reclass classic

+The license of this repository does not extend to assets outside of this repository.